 Foster Care Projects

-Global Birthing Home Foundation—Maison de Naissance/Friends of MN
+Global Birthing Home Foundation—Maison de Naissance (MN)

 The Cathedral is always investigating ways to grow outreach in the community.
-In the past SOC has responded to those affected by natural disasters, rebuilding of churches that faced catastrophes, local Habitat for Humanity projects as well as providing financial support to several community projects.
+In the past, the Social Outreach Committee has responded to those affected by natural disasters, rebuilding of churches that faced catastrophes, local Habitat for Humanity projects, as well as providing financial support to several community projects.
 We are always open to supporting new ministries and causes.
 Is there an outreach project you want to see the Cathedral support?
 Contact the Cathedral office, firstname.lastname@example.org, and let us know.

 How can I help?